 He is a member of several marketing and consumer organizations, including the American Marketing Association, Association for Consumer Research, and Society for Consumer Psychology.

-Co-authored with W. Ding, M. Pandelaere, and H. Slabbinck.
-“Conspicuous Gifting: When and Why Women (Do Not) Appreciate Men’s Romantic Luxury Gifts,” Journal of Experimental Social Psychology, 2020.
+Co-authored with Ding, William, Mario Pandelaere, and Hendrik Slabbinck (2020), “Conspicuous Gifting: When and Why Women (Do Not) Appreciate Men’s Romantic Luxury Gifts,” Journal of Experimental Social Psychology, 87.

 Co-authored with Joireman, Jeff, Mark Mulder, Yany Grégoire, and Pavan Munaganti (2020), “You Did What with My Donation?!
 Betrayal of Moral Mandates Increases Negative Responses to Redirected Donations to Donor-to-Recipient Charities,” Journal of the Association of Consumer Research, 5, 83-94.

 Co-authored with Hollebeek, Linda D., Tor W. Andreassen, Carolyn Costley, Phil Klaus, Volker Kuppelwieser, Amela Karahasanovic, Takashi Taguchi, Jamid Ul Islam, and Raouf Ahmad Rather (2019).
 Customer Engagement in Evolving Technological Environments: Synopsis and Guiding Propositions,” European Journal of Marketing, 53 (9), 2018−2023.